HaskellEmbedded/HaskellEmbedded.github.io/drafts/scraps_hodapp.md

 Unsolved Ivory gripes
 ====

+I keep running into things that are a bit crucial for most "real" systems programming when interfacing with existing APIs.

 - Looking at <https://github.com/GaloisInc/ivory/issues/6> and
 <https://github.com/GaloisInc/ivory/issues/62>, it is still impossible
 to make an opaque type of arbitrary name - in the C sense of a type